wilderzone/ta-network-api/README.md

 ### Messages

-The API comes with some handy presets for sending data to the logon server:
+The API comes with some handy presets for sending data to the login server:
 - AuthMessage
   ```typescript
   let credentials = {